List of Common Flamenco Guitar Toques (Palos) and their Compás:

-The Alegría includes two sections for the dancer: the silencio, in which a minor key is introduced; and the escobilla, which includes a virtuosic guitar solo and gradual increase in rhythm.
+The Alegría includes two sections for the dancer: the silencio, a minor key section; and the escobilla, which includes a virtuosic guitar solo and gradual increase in rhythm.

 Bulerías is the fastest branch of Soleares, with a lively, intense dissonance that compliments the advanced rhythmic structure of the compás.
 Bulerías are possibly the most popular, yet also the most virtuosic and demanding for flamenco guitarists.
 There are many variations of the Bulería compás and accent patterns, which you can learn about here.